Disadvantages of AI in Business: Risks You Should Know

 Regulation changes may also require revising AI policies periodically.
 Managing this ongoing AI maintenance creates additional costs and staffing needs.

-Tasks Requiring Human Creativity & Emotional Intelligence
+Tasks Requiring Human Creativity and Emotional Intelligence

 Inability to Handle Unpredictable or Ambiguous Situations